 Yellow-Bellied Pond Sliders are native to the Lowcountry and a vital component of our local ecosystem.

 These turtles mainly eat plants, controlling the algae which blooms and grows on the ponds within the Forest Preserve.
 Yellow-Bellied Pond Sliders also provide a key source of protein for alligators.
 Although the turtles are not the gator’s main source of food, they do provide a consistent source of protein for these apex predators.
-Still, turtles and alligators can often be seen basking in the sun together or sharing a log, particularly when temperatures are cooler and sunning is vital for both reptiles to survive.
+Turtles and alligators can often be seen basking in the sun together or sharing a log.
+This particularly when temperatures are cooler and sunning is vital for both reptiles to survive.

-Together, with all the animals that call the Preserve home, Yellow-Bellied Pond Slider Turtles are a just another piece of our enchanting ecosystem and one of many organisms that make the Sea Pines Forest Preserve such a unique place to visit on Hilton Head Island.
+Together, with all the animals that call the Preserve home, Yellow-Bellied Pond Slider Turtles are a piece of our enchanting ecosystem.
+They are one of many organisms that make the Sea Pines Forest Preserve such a unique place.

-We hope you will join us on one of our Nature Tours, where you can learn not only about these turtles, but all the animals inhabiting the Sea Pines Forest Preserve.
+We hope you will join us on one of our Nature Tours, where you can learn about all the animals inhabiting the Sea Pines Forest Preserve.

 H2O Sports in Harbour Town is a great place to spark curiosity and inspire learning through adventure for all ages.
-To make reservations for the Alligator and Wildlife Tour or the Wine & Cheese Sunset Alligator Tour, please call (843) 671-4386.
-For details on other water activities offered by H2O Sports, visit h2osports.com.
+To make reservations for the Alligator and Wildlife Tour or the Wine & Cheese Sunset Alligator Tour, please call 843-671-4386.
+For details on other water activities offered by H2O Sports, visit www.h2osports.com.